 This course is designed to introduce the student to mechanical principles of movement and apply those principles to specific motor activities common to exercise and sport.
 The course will cover basic: mechanical principles, kinetics and kinematics of movement, muscle action, joint movements and levers.
-Prerequisites: BIO 210/210L or permission of instructor.
+Prerequisites: BIO 210 or permission of instructor.
 MAT 121 strongly recommended.
 Offered spring semester.
+Note: Students may not receive credit for both EXSC 302 Kinesiology in Sport and this course.